kptdev/kpt/site/book/06-deploying-packages/02-applying-a-package.md

 ## Dry-run

-You can uses the `--dry-run` flag to get break down of operations that will be performed when applying the package.
+You can use the `--dry-run` flag to get break down of operations that will be performed when applying the package.

 For example, before applying the `wordpresss` package for the first time, you